Who Is a Fiduciary?

 - acting for the exclusive purpose of providing benefits to workers participating in the plan and their beneficiaries, and defraying reasonable expenses of the plan;

 - carrying out duties with the care, skill, prudence and diligence of a prudent person familiar with the matters;

 How Does KISC Manage Its Fiduciary Duties and Responsibilities?

-Mr. Eschbach is an AIF®, an Accredited Investment Fiduciary®.
-As such, he beleives in the ongoing quality review process of:
+KISC employees are trained as AIF®, an Accredited Investment Fiduciary®.
+As such, they beleive in the ongoing quality review process of:

 - Monitor, and

 The Fi360 approach designates practices within each of the above concepts.
 KISC, over time, works with its Fiduciary clients to improve their processes.

 One of the most important considerations is to always review actions and decisions under the lens of the first Fiduciary Responsibility which is: acting solely in the interest of the participants and their beneficiaries.
 This view changes a lot of what the industry considers important!

 KISC, LLC IARD# 286634 is registered as an investment adviser in Colorado.
 Such registration does not imply a certain level of skill or training.